rilindnuka/rilindnuka/README.md

-- 🥅 2024 Goal	: Finish a personal product that i've been developing for over two years now!
+- 🥅 2025 Goal	: Finish two personal projects that i've been developing for over three years now!

 - ⚡ Fun fact: I love to code, play with microcontrollers and in my free time play Basketball 🏀 or Football ⚽